fehrinmt/ece287_project/README.md

 The project proposal denoted a two-player game based roughly on fencing.
 Our solution used an Altera FPGA to run a program of state machines displayed via VGA output on a computer monitor to implement a resetable two-player fencing game with sprites for each state.

+**BACKGROUND**

+We had originally wanted to use a set of USB joysticks to controll each of the characters, but with only one USB port on the Altera board, we decided to stick with the onboard inputs.
+To keep things easy to work with and add functionality to, we decided to use the four push-buttons, two for each character, and a switch to act as a reset.

+To develop the code for the VGA output, we employed a VHDL VGA Controller by Scott Larson hosted on digikey.com and video timings from a Time to Explore FPGA Blog post, specifically the VGA 640 x 480 section.  (https://www.digikey.com/eewiki/pages/viewpage.action?pageId=15925278 and https://timetoexplore.net/blog/video-timings-vga-720p-1080p, respectively)

 **PROCESS**